saki007ster/next-portfolio/content/blog/nutrition_llm_finetune_part2.md

 featuredImage: "/images/blog/placeholder-part2.jpg"
 slug: "nutrition_llm_finetune_part2"
 ---

-Here's Part 2 of the series, continuing seamlessly from Part 1:

-⸻

-## Fine-tuning Your Own Nutrition Expert LLM on MacBook Using MLX

 **(Part 2: Model Training and Deployment)**

-In Part 1, we learned how to prepare a fine-tuning dataset from a collection of nutrition books, chunk the content intelligently, and format it into a chat-style JSONL structure ready for model training.
+In [Part 1](https://www.saketkmr.com/blog/nutrition_llm_finetune_part1), we learned how to prepare a fine-tuning dataset from a collection of nutrition books, chunk the content intelligently, and format it into a chat-style JSONL structure ready for model training.
 Now in Part 2, we'll bring that dataset to life: we'll fine-tune a pretrained instruct-tuned LLM (like Ministral-8B-Instruct) using Apple's MLX framework right on our MacBook.